Thiluxan/Simple-Weather-App/README.md

-Simple Weather Application using NodeJs and OpenWeatherMap
+Simple Weather Application using NodeJs and OpenWeatherMap API
 # Simple-Weather-App